Man looking at the views from Yosemite Point.

 There are many things to do in Yosemite Valley, including hiking, sight-seeing, biking, and picnicking.
 You can even join a guided bus tour!

-In addition to its amazing hikes, Yosemite Valley boasts numerous fantastic sightseeing spots.
+In addition to its amazing hikes, Yosemite Valley has numerous fantastic sightseeing spots.

 I made a list of breathtaking scenic overlooks/viewpoints and iconic landmarks that are a must-see during your visit.